frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 The Frequency mainnet token is called FRQCY.
 Frequency also utilizes [Capacity](#capacity), an alternative to using tokens to perform certain types of transactions.
 See the [Capacity](Capacity.md) page for more detailed information.
-In this document, we outline the economics of the FRQCY token, it's functionality in the Frequency network, and the supply and demand dynamics.
+In this document, the economics of the FRQCY token, it's functionality in the Frequency network, and the supply and demand dynamics are outlined.

 The Rococo Testnet token is notated as XRQCY - this token is only for testing and holds no value.